Best Pet Insurance for Senior Dogs

 4.49

-Combines affordable premiums with a 14-day waiting period for ligament or knee conditions and alternative therapy coverage for rehabilitation, acupuncture and chiropractic care in its base plan.
+Affordable premiums, a 14-day waiting period for ligament or knee conditions, and alternative therapy coverage (rehabilitation, acupuncture and chiropractic care) in its base plan.

 For our best senior dog insurance ratings, we evaluated affordability, customer experience and coverage across 18 major pet insurers using over 67,000 senior dog profiles representing mixed breeds and purebreds in all 50 states and Washington, D.C.
 Our analysis focused on a 7-year-old Labrador Retriever with standardized coverage terms to ensure consistent comparisons across providers.